Xyrohh/website-docs/en/faq.md

 -----------------------

 - **My problem is not listed here**
-- Join our [discord](https://discord.gg/au3YR9p) and ask your question in the #support channel of the server.
+- Join our [Discord server](https://discord.gg/4CzsqkK) and ask your question in the #support channel of the server.